High-Performance Statistical Computing (HPSC): Challenges, Opportunities, and Future Directions: HPC-Driven Opportunities in Statistical Computing

 A growing body of work demonstrates how these libraries are being integrated into statistical software ecosystems.
 For example, \cite{yoginath2005rscalapack} introduced \textit{RScaLAPACK}, which connects the R environment with ScaLAPACK to enable distributed linear algebra without requiring users to manage parallelism explicitly.
 Implemented in C and Fortran with MPI, it enables scalable matrix operations such as eigenvalue decompositions and SVD while preserving R’s familiar syntax. \textit{RScaLAPACK} has been adopted in studies such as \cite{elgamal2015analysis} for large-scale statistical analysis and SVD computation.
-Similarly, the \textit{ExaGeoStat} framework~\citep{abdulah2018exageostat} was developed to support large-scale spatial modeling using dense linear algebra kernels.
-It leverages optimized BLAS/LAPACK routines across heterogeneous architectures and has since evolved to support Tile Low-Rank (TLR) approximations~\citep{abdulah2018parallel}, mixed-precision execution~\citep{abdulah2019geostatistical,cao2022reshaping,cao2023reducing}, and non-Gaussian models~\citep{mondal2023tile}.
-The framework has also been wrapped in R~\citep{abdulah2023large}, expanding accessibility for applied users.
 Another important contribution is the \textit{bigGP} package~\citep{paciorek2015parallelizing}, which introduces scalable GP modeling to R by leveraging ScaLAPACK, BLAS, and MPI.
-By distributing Cholesky decompositions and covariance matrix operations across nodes, \textit{bigGP} enables efficient kriging, likelihood optimization, and GP regression in high dimensions—tasks that would otherwise be computationally prohibitive.
+By distributing Cholesky decompositions and covariance matrix operations across nodes, \textit{bigGP} enables efficient kriging, likelihood optimization, and high-dimensional GP regression that would otherwise be computationally prohibitive.

 Sparse matrix libraries have also been successfully integrated into statistical applications.
 For instance, \cite{castrillon2016multi} presents \textit{SuiteSparse} to accelerate large-scale sparse regression and covariance tapering methods, reducing runtime while preserving analytical fidelity.
-In biostatistics, \cite{raim2013maximum} employed \textit{PETSc} and its TAO optimization toolkit to parallelize maximum likelihood estimation for the random-clumped multinomial model.
+In biostatistics, Raim et al. (2013) employed the Portable, Extensible Toolkit for Scientific Computation (\textit{PETSc})~\citep{balay2019petsc} and its toolkit for advanced optimization (\textit{TAO})~\citep{benson2003tao} to parallelize maximum likelihood estimation for the random-clumped multinomial model.
 By distributing the optimization workload across an HPC cluster, their method achieved scalable, efficient inference on large datasets.

 Altogether, parallel dense and sparse linear algebra libraries represent an indispensable infrastructure for HPSC.
 They provide the foundation for building scalable algorithms that can fully exploit modern hardware, bridging the gap between statistical sophistication and computational efficiency.